 Mattes Foreign Wander Award

 The Glenda Garrelts Mattes and Donald A. Mattes International Travel Award (also known as the Mattes Foreign Wander Award) is intended to provide the financial means to allow a student studying in the College of Arts & Sciences, who might not otherwise consider it, to travel abroad and meaningfully engage a new culture and setting for the first time.

-Glenda and Don Mattes and The College of Arts & Sciences invite undergraduates to submit proposals for an independent travel experience.
+Glenda and Don Mattes and The College of Arts and Sciences invite undergraduates to submit proposals for an independent travel experience.
 Travel may be planned for any time period, but the deadline for Summer 2019 travel is February 1.
 Applications received after the February 1 date will be considered for future awards.
-One award of $4,000 will be available for Summer 2018.
+One award of $4,000 will be available for Summer 2019.
 Students who may not otherwise have the financial means to travel abroad are particularly encouraged to apply.

 Proposals should facilitate independent international travel and expose the applicant to the people and customs of another country (or multiple countries).
 Several notes: